Huzaifa-khawar/Huzaifa-khawar/README.md

 - 👋 Hi, I’m @Huzaifa-khawar
-- 👀 I’m interested in Full stack MERN dev.
+- 👀 Full stack MERN developer
-- 🌱 I’m internee@BUGGCY ...
+- 🌱 MERN stack Internee@BUGGCY

 <!---
 Huzaifa-khawar/Huzaifa-khawar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.